Ilonaeruzhava/rsschool-cv/cv.md

 >#### **Technical Support**
 >Yandex *July 2023*
 >
->Resolving tecnhical issues of customers.
+>- Resolving tecnhical issues of customers

 >#### **QA engineer**
 >Educational Platform *January - May 2023*
 >
->Responsible for creating a test plan.
-Performing different types of tests (regression, integration, smoke).
-Locating the bug and reporting it using BTS.
-Communicating with development team in order to solve issues and improve the product.
+>- Reported all blockers/critical issues before release to the production
+>- Created a detailed documentation on the product, which increased the test coverage for each run
+>- Implemented right test design techniques which helped in finding critical issues in business logic and made the product load faster by 7 seconds

->#### **Specilist in importing data**
+>#### **Specialist in importing data**
 >Unum *July - December 2022*
 >
->Working with Big Data.
-Using the CRM system to import data.
+>- Working with Big Data.
+>- Using the CRM system to import data.
+>- Suggesting the usage of extra column for additional settings which led to importing 22% more of usefull data
+>- Being in top 3 most productive employees

 >#### **QA intern**
 >A1QA *February - July 2022*
 >
->Working on different projects.
-Using different tools to perform tasks.
+>- Working on different projects: desktop, web.
+Using different tools to perform testing on separate modules.
+Creating documentation.

 >#### **Team waitress**
 >Carnival Cruise Lines *2013-2021*